 In our theoretical framework, we allow for production congestion in the short run due to decreasing returns to scale when there is a short-run fixed production factor such as capital.
 However, empirically, we do not have data on the total quantity produced by the exporters (Q).
 Thus, we construct two empirical measures to proxy for the potential congestion forces.
 First, we construct a "supply-side" congestion variable to capture an increase in marginal costs when an exporter faces a positive demand shock originating from its competitors' failure to produce due to their local Covid outbreak.
-Second, we construct a "demand-side" congestion variable to capture a decrease in world demand for a product when all potential importers experience more severe local Covid outbreaks.

-In Appendix Table B5, we estimate the baseline (Table 1 Panel A Columns 1-3) and include the demand and supply congestion proxy variables.
+Second, we construct a "demand-side" congestion variable to capture a decrease in world demand for a product when all potential importers experience more severe local Covid outbreaks.30 include the demand and supply congestion proxy variables.
 We have two main findings.
 First, the coefficient estimates of the exporter and importer mobility are very close to the baseline without congestion.
 Second, while the supply-side congestion measure has no statistically significant effects, the demand-side congestion variable has a negative impact on the quantity and total value, indicating that when all other potential importers experience a negative Covid shock, the world demand declines, which eases the congestion in production.
 In this case, more trade takes place between the exporter i and the importer j.